The browser used to be a window. Now it's the terminal.

 });

 This is the architecture the Ghost Protocol: Stealth Cloak module implements.
-It's also the architecture you need to understand to detect it β which is the point of running it in a controlled workshop before you encounter it in the wild.
+It is also the architecture you need to understand to detect it, which is the point of running it in a controlled environment before you encounter it in the wild.